jordi-colomer/millorem-el-tauli/README.md

 # tauli-app

 'Millorem el Taulí' app is a class exercise (Agile subject) on the UX/UI Master at ESDi (Escola Superior de Disseny Industrial).

+Design and created by:
+Gisela, Sandra and Jordi
 Sabadell, June 2021.

-Design and created by Gisela, Sandra and Jordi.

 ## Project setup
 ```